 Here’s a post I wrote for my Medium blog a few years ago, where I sometimes republish content to attract more readers:

-There’s no need to show you multiple blog posts on Medium, because apart from different pictures or videos, they all look basically the same.
+There’s no need to show you multiple blog posts on Medium, because apart from different pictures or videos, the blog layouts are essentially all the same.

 A Look Inside Medium